Outdoor recreation

 Outdoor recreation or outdoor activity refers to recreation done outside, most commonly in natural settings.
 The activities that encompass outdoor recreation vary depending on the physical environment they are being carried out in.
-These activities can include fishing, hunting, backpacking, and horseback riding — and can be completed individually or collectively.
+These activities can include fishing, hunting, backpacking, walking and horseback riding — and can be completed individually or collectively.
 Outdoor recreation is a broad concept that encompasses a varying range of activities and landscapes.

 Outdoor recreation is typically pursued for purposes of physical exercise, general wellbeing, and spiritual renewal.
 While a wide variety of outdoor recreational activities can be classified as sports, they do not all demand that a participant be an athlete.
 Rather, it is the collectivist idea that is at the fore in outdoor recreation, as outdoor recreation does not necessarily encompass the same degree of competitiveness or rivalry that is embodied in sporting matches or championships.
 Competition generally is less stressed than in organized individual or team sports.

 When the activity involves exceptional excitement, physical challenge, or risk, it is sometimes referred to as "adventure recreation" or "adventure training", rather than an extreme sport.

 Other traditional examples of outdoor recreational activities include hiking, camping, mountaineering, cycling, dog walking, canoeing, caving, kayaking, rafting, rock climbing, running, sailing, skiing, sky diving and surfing.
-As new pursuits, often hybrids of prior ones, emerge, they gain their own identities, such as coasteering, canyoning, fastpacking, and plogging.
+As new pursuits, often hybrids of prior ones, emerge, they gain their own identities, such as coasteering, canyoning, river trekking, fastpacking, and plogging.

 In many cities, recreational areas for various outdoor activities are created for the population.
 These include natural parks, parks, playgrounds, sports facilities but also areas with free sea access such as the beach area of Venice Beach in California, the Promenade des Anglais in Nice or the waterfront of Barcola in Trieste.